Lichen sclerosus (in females)

 What are the symptoms of lichen sclerosus?

-The patches on the non-genital skin rarely cause any symptoms at all.
+In a minority of people, patches may occur on non-genital skin, but these rarely cause any symptoms at all.

 What does lichen sclerosus look like?

 The skin has a white shiny appearance which is usually thinned but can sometimes become raised and thickened.
-When the anus is affected it is described as ‘a figure of eight pattern’.
-Skin fragility may lead to breaking of some small blood vessels in the skin which appear as tiny blood blisters.
+When the skin around the anus is affected, it is described as ‘a figure of eight pattern’.
+Skin fragility and scratching may lead to breaking of some small blood vessels in the skin which appear as tiny blood blisters.
 Occasionally, blisters and small cracks called fissures can be seen.
 If not treated, there may be a change in the normal appearance of the vulva.
-There is a small risk (less than 5%) of developing a skin cancer in affected areas on the vulva.
-This can look like lumps, ulcers or crusted areas.

-In areas away from the genital skin, lichen sclerosus looks like small ivory-coloured slightly raised areas, which can join up to form white patches.
+In non-genital skin, lichen sclerosus appears as small white, slightly raised areas, which can join up to form white patches.
 After a while the surface of the spots can look like white wrinkled tissue paper.
-The most common sites are the bends of the wrists, the upper trunk, around the breasts, the neck and armpits.
+They most commonly occur at sites of pressure such as the waist, shoulders and around the breasts.

 How will lichen sclerosus be diagnosed?

-The diagnosis can usually be made from the typical appearance of the condition.
+The diagnosis can usually be made from the typical appearance of the condition, by a health care professional who is experienced in the diagnosis and management of the condition.
+All children should be seen by a specialist for diagnosis.
 If there is any doubt, a small skin sample may be taken and examined under a microscope to confirm the diagnosis, especially if there is an open sore or a thickened area of skin.
-This is known as a skin biopsy and requires a local anaesthetic injection and possibly stitches to close the wound, leading to a small scar.
+This is known as a skin biopsy and requires a local anaesthetic injection and possibly stitches to close the wound.
+This is not generally done in children.

 Can lichen sclerosus be cured?

-There is no permanent cure for lichen sclerosus, but the symptoms and signs of the disease can be well controlled with the application of creams to the affected skin.
-If it starts in childhood, it usually goes away around the time of puberty.
+There is no permanent cure for lichen sclerosus, but the symptoms and signs of the disease can be well controlled with the application of ointments to the affected skin.
+If it starts in childhood, and is properly treated, then it goes away by the time of puberty in the majority of girls.

 Self Care (What can I do?)